Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 Dpdl supports the type **`struct`** with the following definitions

-* Structs can contain other struct
+* Structs can contain other 'struct'

 * Structs can call functions defined in the outer scope

 * Variable shadowing is enabled

+* Structs can contain 'struct functions' that can be called.
+Within struct functions all 'struct' variables can be accessed in READ mode.
+Changing a struct variable within a 'struct function' changes the variable <ins>only during the function scope</ins>.

+* Structs can contain multiple embedded code sections (eg. **`>>c`**)

 * Structs can be used to initialize arrays

 * Structs can contain arrays[], but currently accessing and via $struct.arr[] is not yet possible -> this will be allowed very soon, a workaround is to assign the array to an object and access the object instead.

-* Structs can contain 'struct functions' that can be called.
-Within struct functions all 'struct' variables can be accessed in READ mode.
-Changing a struct variable within a 'struct function' changes the variable only during the function.
+* Structs can conveniently be compiled into pure java bytecode and accessed as an object instead, see '**genObjCode(...)**'

+* Structs that are compiled into java bytecode (via 'genObjCode(...)'), can contain 1 embedded **`>>java`*** section (before any struct functions declarations and before other embedded code sections), which is than also compiled as bytecode into the generated object.

 Example:
 ```c